josephharrisonbraze/braze-docs/_docs/_hidden/other/core_endpoints.md

 hidden: true
 ---

-# Braze Core API Endpoints
+# Braze core API endpoints

 Braze's API core endpoints are specific endpoints in Braze's REST API that have an allowed downtime in accordance with a Braze account's Service Level Agreement ("SLA").
 For more information, please refer to your SLA documentation or reach out to your account manager.